Text Annotation for AI: The Complete Guide to Better NLP Data [2026]

 Manual or semi-automated annotation makes it possible to create textual data sets specific to particular fields (such as medicine, law, etc.), allowing NLP models to adapt to the linguistic requirements of these sectors and thus improve their performance in specialized tasks.

-There are several types of text annotation used in artificial intelligence, each with a specific role in improving the understanding and processing of natural language by models.
-Text annotation is applied across different categories and use cases, such as fraud detection in finance, extracting loan rates from documents, and analyzing public opinion through sentiment analysis.
-Here are the main types of text annotation:
+There are several text annotation types used in artificial intelligence, each with a specific role in improving the understanding and processing of natural language by models.
+Text annotation is applied across different categories and annotation use cases, such as fraud detection in finance, extracting loan rates from documents, and analyzing public opinion through sentiment analysis.
+Here are the main annotation types:

 Annotating named entities (Named Entity Recognition, NER)

-This type of annotation identifies and marks entities in text, such as people, places, organizations, dates, etc. For example, in the sentence”Barack Obama was born in Hawaii“,”Barack Obama“would be annotated as a person and”Hawaii“like a place.
+This type of annotation identifies and marks entities in text, such as people, places, organizations, dates, etc. For example, in the sentence "Barack Obama was born in Hawaii," "Barack Obama" would be annotated as a person and "Hawaii" as a place.
 This allows models to recognize entities that are important in different contexts.

 Sentiment annotation (Sentiment Analysis)

-Feeling annotation consists in classifying the emotions or the attitude conveyed by a text (positive, negative, neutral).
+Sentiment annotation consists in classifying the emotions or the attitude conveyed by a text (positive, negative, neutral).
 For example, a product review can be annotated to indicate whether the feeling expressed is favorable or unfavorable, helping models understand the tone and opinion.
+This technique is also used for toxicity classification to identify harmful or inappropriate content.

 Annotating parts of speech (Part-of-Speech Tagging)